 To give you an analogy, what they were asking is somewhat like walking into a doctor’s office and saying, “How’s my overall health?”
 The doctor would most likely respond, “Let’s get some vital statistics and run some tests and then I’ll be able to tell you.”

-In order to get pricing for any Non Emergency Transportation client, I first need to get some of their company’s ‘vital statistics’.
+In order to get pricing for any Non Emergency Transportation client, I first need to get someir company’s ‘vital statistics’.
 Obviously, the objective is to get them as close to the lowest end of the pricing spectrum as possible, but that depends on those factors I mentioned above.